Real Singlet Scalar Benchmarks in the Multi-TeV Resonance Regime: Results

-The behavior of the maximum rates and corresponding branching ratios for the future electron-positron collider scenarios HL-LHC+FCCee and HL-LHC+ILC500 are similar to HL-LHC, but with different mass scales.
+The behavior of the maximum rates and corresponding branching ratios for the future electron-positron collider scenarios HL-LHC+FCCee (S3) and HL-LHC+ILC500 (S4) are similar to HL-LHC (S1), but with different mass scales.
 For masses up to $m_2\sim 1.2$~TeV, the total rate decreases due to a flat upper bound on $|\sin\theta|$ and decreasing branching ratio.
 This behavior is only interrupted when the HL-LHC direct scalar search bounds are more constraining than the precision Higgs constraints for $m_2\sim350-500$~GeV.
 Around $m_2\sim 1$~TeV the $h_2\rightarrow h_1h_1$ branching ratio corresponding to the maximum rate drops quickly and then flattens out for $m_2\gtrsim 1.2$~TeV.
 Hence, between $\sim 1.2$~TeV and $5.7$~TeV the maximum rate is flat corresponding to a flat $|\sin\theta|$ bound and mostly flat $h_2\rightarrow h_1h_1$ branching ratio.
 Above $5.7$ TeV, the narrow width constraint of Eq.~(\ref{eq:sin_narrow-width}) sets in, and the maximum rate decreases with the $|\sin\theta|$ limit.

 The maximum rate in all cases is continuous, although there are kinks.
 However, in scenarios S2-S4, the corresponding branching ratio for $h_2\rightarrow h_1h_1$ and $|\sin\theta|$ have some interesting behavior.
-There are clearly two different regions for the branching ratios: a slight increase above threshold with a decrease soon after, and then at $m_2\sim800$~GeV for the HL-LHC and $m_2\sim 1.1-1.2$~TeV for HL-LHC+ILC500 and HL-LHC+FCCee, the branching ratios drops precipitously and then flattens out.
-This is particularly striking at the HL-LHC, where the branching ratio for $h_2\rightarrow h_1h_1$ and $|\sin\theta|$ (see Fig.~\ref{fig:Rates_at_sin}(c)) have a discontinuity at $m_2\approx 800$~GeV.
+There are clearly two different regions for the branching ratios: a slight increase above threshold with a decrease soon after, and then at $m_2\sim800$~GeV for the HL-LHC (S2) and $m_2\sim 1.1-1.2$~TeV for HL-LHC+ILC500 (S4) and HL-LHC+FCCee (S3), the branching ratios drops precipitously and then flattens out.
+This is particularly striking at the HL-LHC, where the branching ratio for $h_2\rightarrow h_1h_1$ and $|\sin\theta|$ (see Figs.~\ref{fig:BR}(b,d)) have a discontinuity at $m_2\approx 800$~GeV.
+Since some of the details are rather involved, we refer the interested reader to Appendix ~\ref{app:kinks} for detailed explanations for the behaviors.
+Ultimately, the features can be understood from the interplay between the different parameter constraints and the rate maximization procedure.